ReSwift/ReactiveReSwift/README.md

 Instead of pushing that onto the user, and to encourage people to use FRP, ReactiveReSwift provides protocols to conform to so that the underlying `Store` can directly use the observables from your preferred library without subclassing.

 ReactiveReSwift also comes with an extremely simple implementation of a functional reactive observable.
 This `ObservableProperty` type allows you to use ReactiveReSwift without any other FRP libraries and not lose any of the functionality provided by ReSwift.
-We do still highly encourage you to use a functional reactive library with ReactiveReSwift, though.
+That said, we do still highly encourage you to use a functional reactive library with ReactiveReSwift.

 # Getting Started Guide